BrennoBBS/gcloud_ssl_disabler/README.md

 1- I'm assuming you have python and gcloud cli installed, also that you're using Windows

-2- Save the .bat and the .py file in a folder
+2- Download the executable OR Donwload the .bat and the .py file in the same folder

-3- Run the .bat file as administrator
+3- Run the .exe OR .bat file as administrator

 4- Profit